pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 ### View stores

-A common performance pitfall in the library comes from constructing ``ViewStore``s.
+A common performance pitfall when using the library comes from constructing ``ViewStore``s.
 When constructed naively, using either view store's initializer ``ViewStore/init(_:)-1pfeq`` or the SwiftUI helper ``WithViewStore``, it will observe every change to state in the store:

 ```swift
 WithViewStore(self.store) { viewStore in